HGVSnomenclature/VarNomen/_recommendations/protein/variant/description/delins-desc.md

 *	when the inserted amino acid sequence is large the insertion may be described by its length only, e.g. p.Arg456_Leu488delins(54)
 	*	_**NOTE**_:	the inserted amino acid sequence can be derived from the description od the variant at DNA or RNA level.
 *	deletion/insertion variants extending the full-length amino acid sequence at the C-terminal end with one or more amino acids are described as [_Extension_](/recommendations/protein/variant/extension).
-*	deletion-insertion variants at the DNA or RNA level
+*	deletion-insertion variants at the DNA or RNA level.
-	*	which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant.
+	*	which introduce an **immediate** translation termination (stop) codon at the protein level are described as a nonsense variant, e.g. p.Tyr4Ter (or p.Tyr4*) not p.Cys5\_Ser6delinsTerGluAsp.
 	*	**encoding a translation stop codon** in the inserted sequence are described as deletion-insertion of this sequence, not as a deletion-insertion removing the entire C-terminal amino acid sequence.
 	*	encoding an open reading frame which **after** the inserted sequence shift to another reading frame are described as a [_**frame shift**_](/recommendations/protein/variant/frameshift/).
 	*	**starting N-terminal (5') of and including** the translation termination (stop) codon are described as [_**frame shift**_](/recommendations/protein/variant/frameshift).